- What Rhinoplasty Can Accomplish

 Rhinoplasty Procedure Details

-Dr. Gikas employs eitherperform either an open rhinoplasty or or closed rhinoplasty, depending on the patient’s individual needsy technique.
+Dr. Gikas performs either an open or closed rhinoplasty depending on the individual patient’s needs.
 With the open technique, he makes a small incision across the narrowest part of the skin bridge between the nostrils (called the columella), and places the rest of the incisions inside the nose.
-Dr. Gikas uses this technique in cases that are more complicated, and/or when or where the nose needs a lot of tip refinement and structural support.
+Dr. Gikas uses this technique in cases that are more complicated and/or the nose needs a lot of tip refinement and structural support.
 He also uses the open technique in secondary or revision rhinoplasties.

 With the closed technique, Dr. Gikas limits the incisions to the inside of the nose.
 He uses the closed technique in cases where minimal tip or bridge work is needed, and sometimes in minor secondary revisions.